 You Can’t Get the Mirena IUD if You’ve Never Been Pregnant

 Up until June, this was the prevailing recommendation!
-The idea behind this it is that women who have given birth have a larger uterine interior, and easier access, so insertion will be more easy.
+The idea behind this it is that women who have given birth have a larger uterine interior and easier access, so insertion will be easier.
 Some doctors also argue that there is a greater risk of expulsion in women under 25, who are less likely to have kids already.

 However, for the discomfort issue, there are smaller IUDs like Skyla and Kyleena available for just this purpose.
 Also ladies, remember that IUD insertion isn’t nearly as painful as labor!
 Check out our Mirena side effects page for more info.